Ahmed-Srhan/Food-App/README.md

 - Navigation Component
 - Room DataBase to save meals in local database.
 - view binding instead of inflating views manually view binding will take care of that.
-- Glade to load images from internet.
+- Glide to load images from internet.
 - CardView, RecyclerView

 ## Preview